Therealchainman/archive-cp/leetcode/week.md

 ## 265. Paint House II

 ### Solution 1:  iterative dp + space optimized O(1) and O(nk) time

+Iterate over all the houses, and for each one track the minimum cost so far up to that house, and track the color of previous house that result in that minimum cost.
+But you can't have two adjacent houses with same color.
+So when looking at colors for next house, you can't always use minimum so far up to the i - 1 house.
+So you need to track a second minimum cost as well that will be used when the current house is considering the same color as that which contributed to the minimum cost.

 ```py
 class Solution: